brains-and-beards/open-brainsandbeards-com/src/pages/markdown/2022-dont-rerender-all-flatlist-items/index.md

 ## Let's give data the shape

-What if we could change the shape of the `data` list prop passed to `FlatList` to have the same value always?
+What if we could change the shape of the `data` prop passed to `FlatList` to have the same value always?

-In the list `data`, we can store just ids referring to "full" items.
-It's just a `string[]` list, not a list of complex objects with a `value` field.
-When the user slides the slider and updates the `value,` it won't change the item `id`.
+Inside `data`, we can store just ids referring to "full" items.
+That would make it a `string[]` list, not a list of complex objects with a `value` field.
+When the user slides the slider and updates the `value`, it won't change the item `id`.
 The `data` list will stay unchanged.

 This will be passed as a `data` prop: